WATCH: Meet The Three Finalists For Austin’s Next Police Chief

 - Emada Tingirides, deputy chief, Los Angeles Police Department

-The event will be held from 7 to 8:30 p.m. at the Palmer Events Center, where those attending can submit questions for the candidates.
-The moderator will ask the finalists a few prepared questions before asking questions from the audience.
+Thursday's event will be held from 7 to 8:30 p.m. at the Palmer Events Center, where those attending can submit questions for the candidates.
+The moderator will ask the finalists a few prepared questions before taking questions from the audience.